MicrosoftDocs/terminal/TerminalDocs/json-fragment-extensions.md

 The location to place the JSON fragment files varies depending on the installation method of the application that wishes to place them.

 ### Microsoft Store applications

 For applications installed through the Microsoft Store (or similar), the application must declare itself to be an app extension.
-More details on app extensions can be found in the [Microsoft Docs](https://docs.microsoft.com/windows/uwp/launch-resume/how-to-create-an-extension) and the necessary section is replicated here.
+Learn more about how to [Create an host an app extenstion](/windows/uwp/launch-resume/how-to-create-an-extension).
+The necessary section is replicated here.
 The appxmanifest file of the package must include:

 ```xml
 <Package